Buprenorphine/naloxone (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using a tranquilizer (benzodiazepine, such as alprazolam, clonazepam, diazepam, lorazepam, or Xanax®).
-Tell your doctor if you are using any medicines that make you sleepy.
-These include sleeping pills, cold and allergy medicine, narcotic pain relievers, and sedatives.
+- Make sure your doctor knows if you are using a tranquilizer or benzodiazepine (such as alprazolam, clonazepam, diazepam, lorazepam, or Xanax®).
+Tell your doctor if you drink alcohol or if you are using any medicine that makes you sleepy, such as allergy medicine or narcotic pain medicine.

-- Make sure your doctor knows if you are using an antibiotic (such as erythromycin, Ery-tab®), medicine to treat a fungus infection (such as itraconazole, ketoconazole, Nizoral®), or medicine to treat HIV/AIDS (such as atazanavir, delavirdine, efavirenz, etravirine, nevirapine, Atripla®, Intelence®, Rescriptor®, Reyataz®, Sustiva®, Viramune®).
+- Make sure your doctor knows if you are using an antibiotic (such as erythromycin, Ery-tab®), medicine to treat a fungus infection (such as itraconazole, ketoconazole, Nizoral®), or medicine to treat HIV/AIDS (such as atazanavir, delavirdine, efavirenz, etravirine, nevirapine, Atripla®, Crixivan®, Intelence®, Lexiva®, Prezista®, Rescriptor®, Reyataz®, Sustiva®, Viramune®).

 - Tell your doctor if you are also using carbamazepine (Tegretol®), phenobarbital (Luminal®), phenytoin (Dilantin®), or rifampicin (Rifadin®, Rimactane®).

 - Do not drink alcohol while you are using this medicine.